 Why Do Cats Purr?

-In addition to using purring as a means of communication, it is believed that purring also promotes pain management and wound healing, which may explain why it occurs during labor.
+In addition to using purring as a means of communication, it is believed that purring also promotes pain management and wound healing.
+This may explain why it occurs during labor.
 Purring during labor might help promote muscle and bone growth in the kittens.
 Purring occurs at a frequency of 25 Hz, which is the frequency used by physical therapists to help with pain and other ailments.
-Therefore, cats may purr to self-soothe in stressful situations because of the healing powers that purring provides (Hart & Hart, 2013).
+Therefore, cats may purr to self-soothe in stressful situations because of its healing powers (Hart & Hart, 2013).
 Cats are extremely perceptive animals, and you may notice that if you are stressed or in pain your cat will come lay on you and start to purr.
 That may be their way of helping you heal!

 How Do Cats Purr?